ShaoyiLu/Deformable-GCN/README.md

 ## Parameters

 All core parameters are configured inside `model_training.ipynb`.
-You can freely tune these.
+Everyone can freely tune these.
+According to multiple tests, if the epoch value is larger, the accuracy will increase.

 | Name        | Description                              | Default |
 |-------------|------------------------------------------|---------|